Attorney Representing Persons Suspected of Securities Offering Fraud

 If you’re accused of offering fraud, you need to be advised and represented by an attorney who has substantial experience dealing with securities fraud investigations.
 Attorney Lisa Bragança has the background and experience to represent effectively those accused of offering fraud.

 Attorney Lisa Bragança is a former Branch Chief in the Division of Enforcement of the Chicago Office of the SEC.
-Lisa is former Chair of the Chicago Bar Association Securities Law Committee, and she currently serves on the board of the PIABA Foundation, a not-for-profit investor advocacy group.
+Lisa is former Chair of the Chicago Bar Association Securities Law Committee, and she is the current president of the PIABA Foundation, a not-for-profit investor advocacy group.
 Lisa is a member of the Women’s White Collar Defense Association (WWCDA).

 Lisa Bragança advises and represents financial professionals who are accused of financial misconduct – including offering fraud – and she is able to represent clients in all fifty states.